Unbiased Supervised Contrastive Learning: Experiments

 \emph{Analysis of $\epsilon$-SupInfoNCE and $\epsilon$-SupCon:} First, we perform an evaluation of the $\epsilon$-SupCon and $\epsilon$-SupInfoNCE losses alone, without our debiasing regularization term.
 Fig.~\ref{fig:biased-mnist-eps} shows the accuracy on the unbiased test set, with the different values of $\rho$.
 Baseline results of a cross-entropy model (CE) are reported in Tab.~\ref{table:biased-mnist-result}.
 Both losses result in higher accuracy compared to the cross entropy.
 The generally higher robustness of contrastive-based formulations is also confirmed by the related literature~\citep{khosla2020supervised}.
 Interestingly, in the most biased setting ($\rho=0.999$), we observe that $\epsilon$-SupInfoNCE obtains higher accuracy than $\epsilon$-SupCon.
 Our conjecture is that the non-contrastive term of SupCon in Eq.~\ref{eq:SupConOut} ($s^+_t - s^+_i \leq 0 \quad \forall i,t$) can lead, in highly biased settings, to more biased representations as the bias-aligned samples will be especially predominant among the positives.
 For this reason, we focus on $\epsilon$-SupInfoNCE in the remaining of this work.

 \emph{Debiasing with FairKL:} Next, we apply our regularization technique FairKL jointly with $\epsilon$-SupInfoNCE, and compare it with the other debiasing methods.
 The results are shown in Tab.~\ref{table:biased-mnist-result}.
-Our technique achieves the best results in all experiments, with high gaps in accuracy, especially in the most difficult settings (lower $\rho$).
+Our technique achieves the best results in all experiments, with high gaps in accuracy, especially in the most difficult settings (lower $\rho$). \improved{For completeness, we also evaluate the debiasing power of FairKL with different losses, i.e. CE and $\epsilon$-SupCon.
+With FairKL we obtain better results than most of the other baselines with either CE, $\epsilon$-SupCon or $\epsilon$-SupInfoNCE; the latter achieves the best performance, confirming the results observed in Sec~\ref{sec:experiment-generic}.
+For this reason, in the rest of the work, we focus on $\epsilon$-SupInfoNCE.}

-\textbf{Corrupted CIFAR-10} is built from the CIFAR-10 dataset, by correlating each class with a certain texture (brightness, frost, etc.) following the protocol proposed in~\cite{Hendrycks2019}.
-Similarly to Biased-MNIST, the dataset is provided with five different levels of ratio between bias-conflicting and bias-aligned samples.
-The results are shown in Tab.~\ref{table:cifar10c-results}.
-Notably, we obtain the best results in the most difficult scenario, when the amount of bias-conflicting samples is the lowest.
-Again, for the other settings, we obtain comparable results with the state of the art.

-\textbf{bFFHQ} is proposed by~\cite{lee2021learning}, and contains facial images.
-They construct the dataset in such a way that most of the females are young (age range 10-29), while most of the males are older (age range 40-59).
-The ratio between bias-conflicting and bias-aligned provided for this dataset is 0.5.
-The results are shown in Tab.~\ref{table:cifar10c-results}, where our technique outperforms all other methods.